High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

-A direct consequence of the above analysis is that the polarization state of a normal incident light beam reflected from a TRS preserving birefringent or optically active material will not change.
-However, if light is incident at an angle to the normal to the surface of the sample, the reflected light will exhibit elliptical polarization with the principal axis of the ellipse rotated with respect to the original polarization, governed by the Fresnel coefficients.
-If the material is both, a metal and birefringent or optically active, a more complex set of Fresnel equations need to be analyzed, in general yielding a complicated result for the final polarization state of the reflected light \cite{BornandWolf}.
-For example, for an optically active material, the polarization of the reflected light at oblique incidence will always rotate with respect to the initial state of polarization irrespective of the relative orientation of the initial linear polarization relative to the principal axes of the crystal \cite{Silverman1987,Silverman1992}.
+Next we provide our speculations on why results reported here are in contrast to other optical measurements that attempt to measure Kerr effect in the \AVS systems \cite{Wu2021,Xu2022}.
+First of all, we note that while the ZALSI is designed to only detect TRSB effects in the sample as an excess signal beyond the natural reciprocity of the apparatus, other techniques may need to employ less controlled means to scrutinize true TRSB effects.
+Secondly, we note that measurements \cite{Wu2021,Xu2022} have been made at oblique incident angle, while we have measured light reflected at normal incidence.
+It is known that, in an optically active material, the polarization of reflected light at oblique incidence will always rotate with respect to the initial state of polarization irrespective of orientation between initial polarization and principal axes of the crystal \cite{Silverman1987,Silverman1992}.
 Furthermore, the statement that no finite optical rotation is possible for reflected light at normal incidence is true for polar Kerr effect, but does not apply to circular dichroism, which originates from different optical penetration depths for the two circularly polarized components.
-Conversely, if circular dichroism is detected at or near normal incidence it is not a proof for TRSB.
+Thirdly, if circular dichroism is detected at normal incidence, it is not a proof for TRSB.
 In fact, in most cases it will indicate circular birefringence that respects time reversal symmetry.
-A notable example is reflection from the surface of tellurium, where large rotary power and circular dichroism were previously measured \cite{Fukuda1975,Ades1975,Stolze1977}, but no Kerr effect was detected using our ZALSI instrument \cite{Fried_Thesis}.
+A notable example is reflection from the surface of tellurium, where large rotary power and circular dichroism were previously measured \cite{Fukuda1975,Ades1975,Stolze1977}, but no Kerr effect was detected using our ZALSI \cite{Fried_Thesis}.
+Lastly, concerning the difference in photon wavelength used in our system and in \cite{Wu2021,Xu2022}, we turn to the optical properties of \CVS \cite{Zhou2021, Uykur2021, Uykur2022} and note that our wavelength is close to the Lorenz peak in optical conductivity centered around $0.6$ $\mu$m${}^{-1}$ wavenumbers (dubbed L${}_1$ in \cite{Zhou2021}), which is enhanced by CDW.
+Hence, we would expect that our wavelength probes exactly the electronic states responsible for charge order formation, unlike the $\sim800$ nm wavelength which is further away from the CDW energy scale.
+Thus, we conclude that unless there is a special reason for Kerr rotation to zero at 1550 nm, which is unlikely in a good metal, our wavelength should provide a more sensitive probe compared to the one used in \cite{Wu2021,Xu2022}.